pagnani/PlmDCA.jl/README.md

 http://plmdca.csc.kth.se/.
 If you use this algorithm you should cite:

-1. M. Ekeberg, C. Lovkvist, Y. Lan, M. Weigt, E. Aurell, Improved contact prediction in proteins: Using pseudolikelihoods to infer Potts models, Phys.
+1. M. Ekeberg, C. Lovkvist, Y. Lan, M. Weigt, E. Aurell, Improved contact prediction in proteins: Using pseudolikelihood to infer Potts models, Phys.
 Rev. E 87, 012707 (2013)

 2. M. Ekeberg, T. Hartonen, E. Aurell, Fast pseudolikelihood